logzio/logz-docs/_source/user-guide/cloud-siem/threat-intelligence.md

   - shalper
 ---

 Cloud SIEM cross references incoming logs against lists of known Indicators of Compromise (IOCs) to automatically detect threats.
-IOCs are sourced from recommended Threat Intelligence feeds that crowdsource and scrape the internet for malicious and suspected IPs, DNSs, and URLs.
+IOCs are sourced from recommended Threat Intelligence feeds that crowdsource and scrape the internet for malicious and suspected IPs, domains, URLs, and md5/sha1/sha256 hash signatures.

 When an IOC is detected, the original log is [enriched with the relevant details](/user-guide/cloud-siem/malicious-IPs.html#log-enrichment).